University of Manchester - Logo

 Join a UK Top 10 university for Sociology, Mathematics, and Statistics

-Study a degree linked to the pioneering Cathie Marsh Institute for Social Research (CMI) and recognised by the Economic and Social Research Council (ESRC) as a research training outlet.
+Study a course with strong links to the pioneering Cathie Marsh Institute for Social Research (CMI).
+Recognised by the Economic and Social Research Council (ESRC) as a leading research training outlet

 Compulsory Units